superduper-io/superduper/docs/cluster/change_data_capture.md

 SuperDuperDB aims to allow it's AI models to be updated and kept in-sync with changes from all of the above sources.

-Correspondingly,

-DatabaseWatcher for MongoDB in Python

-The DatabaseWatcher class is a Python implementation of a Change Data Capture (CDC) solution for MongoDB.
+Correspondingly, the `DatabaseWatcher` class is a Python implementation of a Change Data Capture (CDC) solution for MongoDB.
 It allows you to monitor changes in a specified collection by utilizing a daemon thread that watches the change stream.

 ## Usage

 Import the necessary dependencies:
 ```python